-The attendance of our disadvantaged children was slightly lower than the previous year - finishing at 88.75% by the summer term.
-This remains the same as the previous year.
-Attendance for PP pupils was impacted by several COVID clusters and a series of Step A viruses.
-There remained a gap with non Pupil Premium who finished the year with an attendance of 95.4%.
+The attendance of our disadvantaged children was slightly higher than the previous year finishing at 89.82% by the summer term.
+Attendance for PP pupils was impacted pupils waiting for SEND provision in the local authority and who are on reduced timetables.
+There remained a gap with non Pupil Premium who finished the year with an attendance of 95.7%